TG000/bookland/README.md

-# bookland
+# Bookland · Beta

-Bookland: An open-source online platform where users can read and share books and stories.
+Bookland is an open-source web application that creates a vibrant online community for book lovers and aspiring writers.
+This platform allows users to both read and share original books and stories, fostering a collaborative environment for literary enthusiasts.